We are open and COVID-19 SECURE. Click here to find out more

 Anaesthesia is a very skilled part of a Veterinary Nurse's job as no two anaesthetics are ever the same and it is particularly challenging.

-As a qualified Veterinary Nurse, we play an important role in Radiography.
-This involves the taking of x-rays to diagnose a range of conditions varying from broken bones to foreign bodies.
 It is our responsibility to make sure the area of interest is positioned correctly and the correct exposure is used to create a diagnostic x-ray for the vets to examine e.g a large dog will have different exposure requirements to a cat.

 During this process most animals will be sedated or under general anaesthetic as the majority of animals will not sit still long enough for this process and movement would produce a blurry x-ray.
 It is also against health and safety protocols for a person to hold an animal during x-rays as they would be exposed to radiation.